 - hours of operation

 - restrictions on the quality of a discharge

 - restrictions on the amount of resource use

 Conditions may include the provision of:

 Specifying conditions of consent that are effective and enforceable is essential to the operation or development of an activity.
-Conditions also ensure any adverse effects on the environment are avoided, remedied or mitigated.
+Conditions also ensure any adverse effects on the environment are avoided, remedied or mitigated, or ensure that any measures proposed by an applicant to offset any adverse effects are implemented.
 Therefore getting the conditions right is essential.